 You’ve Joined a Boarding Group!
 What Happens Now?

 If you sacrificed breakfast time, don't worry.
 Starbucks at the Trolley Car Cafe will be available (even before the park's official opening!) to serve up your much-needed cup of Joe.
 In the meantime, you can keep track of your Boarding Group's status through the My Disney Experience app.
 Be sure to turn your push notifications on so that you’ll receive a notification when your Boarding Group is called!
-There are also digital boards that display which groups are boarding throughout the park.
+There are also digital boards that display exactly which groups are boarding throughout the park.

 Cast members will have iPads to scan your MagicBand or park ticket card, so have those ready to go!
-Once you enter the queue, it will be about a 30- to 45-minute wait without any delays until you reach the first pre-show, which kicks off the ride experience.
+Once you enter the queue, it may be about a 30- to 45-minute wait without any delays until you reach the first pre-show, which kicks off the ride experience.
 (If you're OK with spoilers before you ride, you can check out the full queue and pre-show in the video Tad shot below!)

 If the ride happens to shut down in order to work out some kinks, there is a chance you could experience a delay.
 Boarding Groups will stop being called, and entry into the queue will be closed if you're not already in line.
 One time, our Boarding Group was called, but by the time we got to the ride entrance, the ride was experiencing a delay so we had to wait until it opened back up.
 Once the ride is up and running again, the order of Boarding Groups will pick up where it was left off.
 Your return window will be extended if a delay causes you to miss your expiration time, but still keep a close eye on which Boarding Groups are allowed entry.